On Measures of Biases and Harms in NLP: Case Studies

+By using our harm framework to label the bias measures in Table~\ref{tbl: categories} and Appendix Table~\ref{tbl: categories2} as well as documenting bias measure motivations and compositions, we developed several insights.

-In Appendix~\ref{appendix:case-study-regard}, we use questions from Section~\ref{sec: questions} to facilitate a deeper analysis of the work described by \citet{sheng2019woman}.
-In particular, we note that there is no explicit definition of biases, although the notion of regard as a measure of social perception aligns with representational harms in the forms of negative stereotypes, denigrations, etc. We additionally find that this documentation exercise is especially useful if the documented measure has been released for a while.
-In the case of the regard metric, there were not many points of comparison at the time of its release, but more relevant comparisons have recently been released.
-Thus, we recommend treating documentation as a continuous process and revisiting the questions every so often.
-Answering and re-answering these questions enables the community to progress by continuously questioning the advantages and disadvantages of different bias measures.
+The first is that \textit{documentation facilitates deeper analysis and should be revisited periodically}.
+We use the proposed questions to analyze the work described by \citet{sheng2019woman}.
+In particular, we note that there is no explicit definition of biases in the work, although the operationalization of their regard metric as a measure of social perception aligns with the measurement of representational harms (e.g., Stereotyping and Disparagement).
+In answering the documentation questions (Appendix~\ref{appendix:case-study-regard}), we find that this documentation exercise is especially useful if the documented measure has been released for a while.
+In the case of the regard metric of \citet{sheng2019woman}, there were not many points of comparison at the time of its release, but more relevant comparisons have recently been released.
+Thus, we recommend treating documentation as a continuous process and revisiting the questions regularly.